VeryGoodErotica/geekPub/FontSubsetting/README.md

 Do to a very large number of glyphs scattered throughout Unicode, I am not providing a CSS `unicode-range` code declaration for WGL4.

+The WGL4 list was created so that application developers who only used those glyphs in their applications could know the glyphs would display as intended on a Windows system and so that font developers who included all those glyphs in their fonts could know they would be usable in applications that only used glyphs from that list.

+It is my *suspicion* that the default fonts in the majority of eBook readers have support for all glyphs in the WGL4 list.

 OrnamentalRange.txt